 The mission of the abdominal imaging division at UPMC is to provide excellent care to our community while educating the next generation of body imagers.
 The members of the division aspire to be nationally and internationally recognized outstanding educators and leaders in advancing the role of imaging in the management of patients with abdominal and pelvic diseases.

 The radiologists working in the abdominal imaging division are fellowship-trained experts in the diagnosis of different abdominal and pelvic diseases using conventional radiological studies (such as ultrasound, computed tomography, magnetic resonance imaging, radiographs and fluoroscopy) as well as advanced state-of-the-art imaging techniques (such as multi-parametric prostate MRI, imaging-based elastography, pelvic and pelvic-floor MR).
 The abdominal imagers at UPMC are also skilled proceduralists with expertise in image-guided minimally invasive procedures such as biopsies, drainages, and radiofrequency ablations.
 Diagnostic and interventional procedures for certain non-abdominal conditions such as pharyngeal, esophageal, and thyroid abnormalities are also performed by members of this division.

-One of the largest clinical divisions within the department, abdominal imaging at UPMC has a national reputation for excellence, and division faculty are well-known throughout their subspecialty.
-This reputation has led to collaborations with physicians from all over the world who have come to UPMC to study with and learn from the division’s radiologists.
+One of the largest clinical divisions within the Department of Radiology, the abdominal imaging division at UPMC has a national reputation for excellence and its faculties are well-known in their field.
+This reputation has led to multiple successful collaborations with physicians from all over the world.
+Major areas of research include hepatobiliary and pancreatic diseases, trauma, and organ transplantation.

 For fellowship information, click here